 The Indian Government has economic reform and growth on the top of its mind.
-Its attempts to improve the ease of doing business in India and its 'Make in India' or 'Aatma Nirbhar Bharat' (for a self-reliant India) initiatives have resulted in an increase in foreign investment in India and growth in cross-border trade.
+Its attempts to improve the ease of doing business in India and its 'Make in India' or 'Aatma Nirbhar Bharat' (self-reliant India) initiatives have resulted in an increase in foreign investment in India and growth in cross-border trade.
 This has also necessitated streamlining the dispute resolution process in India with the aim of effective enforcement of contracts in a timely and cost-effective manner.

 Unfortunately, litigation in India is beleaguered by lengthy and often unjustifiable delays.
 Parties involved in commercial activities cannot afford to, and will not willingly, participate in such long drawn litigious processes.
-Consequently, whether in purely domestic commercial contracts or crossborder transactions, arbitration has emerged as the primary form of dispute resolution in India.
+Consequently, whether in purely domestic commercial contracts or cross-border transactions, arbitration has emerged as the primary form of dispute resolution in India.

-The law on arbitration was consolidated into the Arbitration & Conciliation Act, 1996 (the "Act" or "Arbitration Act"), to bring it in line with contemporary requirements.
+The law on arbitration was consolidated into the Arbitration & Conciliation Act, 1996 (the Act or Arbitration Act), to bring it in line with contemporary requirements.
 It was a huge step in the right direction, but in practice, failed to keep pace with international standards and practices.
-Coupled with the endemic delays in the Indian legal system - even in support of the arbitral process, Indian courts were criticized by the international business and legal communities, for conflicting jurisprudence and excessive interference.
+Coupled with the endemic delays in the Indian legal system - even in support of the arbitral process, Indian courts were criticized by the international business and legal communities, for its conflicting jurisprudence and excessive interference.

 In 2015, the Act was amended to cure various lacunae and ambiguities that previously existed in the Indian arbitration regime.
-The amended Act reflected a general pro-arbitration approach and recognised that there should be minimal intervention by courts in the arbitral process.
-It also provided for recourse to Indian courts for protective interim relief even in respect of foreignseated arbitrations, giving much needed relief that was not otherwise available.
-It additionally introduced various timelines to speed up the arbitral process, removed the automatic stay of a domestic award pending a challenge proceeding and included clarifications in relation to narrow scope of the much-used and oftabused public policy challenge to arbitral awards.
+The amended Act reflected a pro-arbitration approach and recognised that there should be minimal intervention by courts in the arbitral process.
+It also provided for recourse to Indian courts for protective interim relief even in respect of foreign-seated arbitrations, giving much needed relief that was not otherwise available.
+It additionally introduced various timelines to speed up the arbitral process, removed the automatic stay of a domestic award pending a challenge proceeding, and included clarifications in relation to narrow scope of the much-used and oft-abused public policy challenge to arbitral awards.

-Further ambiguities and creases were ironed out four years later, with the Arbitration and Conciliation (Amendment) Act, 2019 (the "2019 Amendment"), which included further clarifications on the limited challenge to an arbitral award, and a big push for institutional arbitration.
+Further ambiguities and creases were ironed out four years later, with the Arbitration and Conciliation (Amendment) Act, 2019 (the 2019 Amendment), which included further clarifications on the limited challenge to an arbitral award, and a big push for institutional arbitration.

-The latest set of amendments were brought in through the Arbitration and Conciliation (Amendment) Act, 2021 ("2021 Amendment"), which included a new condition providing that enforcement of an arbitral award would be stayed unconditionally if the court finds prima facie that the arbitration agreement or the contract which formed the basis for the award, or the making of the award was induced or effected by fraud or corruption.
-This amendment may open a Pandora's box of challenges to awards on the grounds of fraud.
+The latest set of amendments were brought in through the Arbitration and Conciliation (Amendment) Act, 2021 (2021 Amendment), which included a new condition providing that enforcement of an arbitral award would be stayed unconditionally if the court finds prima facie that the arbitration agreement or the contract which formed the basis for the award, or the making of the award was induced or effected by fraud or corruption.

-To further speed up the court process, also in 2015, the Indian Government passed the Commercial Courts, Commercial Division and Commercial Appellate Division of High Courts Act, 2015, which was amended in 2018 ("Commercial Courts Act").
+To further speed up the court process, also in 2015, the Indian Government passed the Commercial Courts, Commercial Division and Commercial Appellate Division of High Courts Act, 2015, which was amended in 2018 (Commercial Courts Act).
 Special commercial courts were set up to deal with complex commercial matters, including applications in arbitral proceedings (for example, for interlocutory relief, challenges to and enforcement of awards), in a bid to speed up and streamline litigation before an Indian court.